 Plus, I find it is such a beautiful way to give back by sharing your unique gift of facilitating transformation within those who wouldn’t otherwise be able to afford your services.
 I honestly hope that I will always offer pro bono coaching services to those in need, no matter how ‘in demand’ my services are.

 Read my specific advice on how to engage committed and beautiful pro bono clients here.
-You can also find a Pro Bono Application Form template in my Freebies Library, along with a range of other business resources, to help your pro bono client screening process.
+You can sign up via the image below to get access to an editable Pro Bono Application Form template that you can use in your business.

 Tips for New Coaches #2: Remember that clarity comes with practice.